polyaxon/polyaxon/docs/templates/experimentation/notebooks.md

-Polyaxon allows users to run some jobs on project level, these jobs are subject to the same permissions of the project they belong to.
+Polyaxon allows users to run notebook jobs on project level, these jobs are subject to the same permissions of the project they belong to.

-## Notebooks

 [Notebooks](https://jupyter.org/) allow users to create and share documents that contain live code, visualizations and explanatory texts.

 Notebooks are great for interactively writing and debugging your code and visualizing your results and data.

-### Start a notebook
+## Start a notebook

 We assume that you have already a [project](projects) created and initialized, and code uploaded.